ladeira1/poipo/README.md

 - [React-Native-Animatable](https://github.com/oblador/react-native-animatable) - Animations

 ## Contributing
-  You can send how many Pull Requests you want and I'll gladly analyse and accept all of them!
+  You can send as many Pull Requests as you want and I'll gladly analyse and accept all of them!

 ## Contacts
   Email: victorladeirag@gmail.com